How Jonathan Scott Became Zooey Deschanel's MVP - E! Online

 "Being here and being together all the time has been fantastic," he said during a Zoom appearance on The Talk.
 "If I had to pick anyone on the face of the planet to be isolated with, she's the one."

-So, like, the one, the one?
+As in the one, the one.

-"We literally make each other laugh nonstop," he told People last January.
+"We literally make each other laugh nonstop," he told People.
 "I have never been in a relationship where my partner is as romantic as, if not more romantic than, I am.
 I'm usually the one who carries the romantic load."

-And you can't blame us for thinking just maybe he's got a charming little something up his sleeve?

-"I'm pretty confident that I will ask my girlfriend to marry me before I tell a reporter," he said on SiriusXM's The Covino & Rich Show last November when asked about proposal rumors.

-"We were actually laughing because almost every story that comes out is 'Drew Gives Permission for Jonathan to Wed Zooey' or 'Drew Gives His Nod to the Relationship,'" Jonathan joked on The Covino & Rich Show.
-"And so we coined the phrase, we were laughing, we're like, so is Drew my 'Brother-Daddy?'
-Does he have to approve everything that happens in my life?"

-Though, to be clear, if asked, he absolutely would.
-Telling Today's Hoda Kotb and Jenna Bush Hager that he hasn't seen his brother "smile like this in a very long time," Drew said that it's "amazing to see him so happy."

-It's something the HGTV star has grown used to hearing.
+Four years in, the HGTV star has grown used to hearing everyone exclaim about how happy he looks.
 "People keep saying to me, like, 'Jonathan, you feel so alive.'
 I'm like, 'Was I a dud before?
 What happened?'" he joked on Today.
 "I will admit she brings out the best in me and she makes me want to be the best version of myself."

-So it's not crazy to think the person who spun off one popular home renovation show into a seemingly endless line of books, CDs, product lines and, of course, additional television series might add husband to his collection of titles.
+So it wasn't all that crazy to think the person who spun off one popular home renovation show into a seemingly endless line of books, CDs, product lines and, of course, additional television series might add husband to his collection of titles.

-"I think we're just taking it one day at a time here," he told People, referring to the stay-at-home situation.

-Though his words certainly seemed to have a more general application.
-"It's a crazy thing nobody would have predicted," he continued.
-"But I'm glad that I'm with somebody that I love, and somebody who's so talented."
-As he put it in a Valentine's Day tribute, "There's a lot to love about this lady right here."
+Particularly now that they're deep into fixing up their forever home, a 1938 Georgian-style spread her kids dubbed "the Park House" due to its lush lawn and massive California sycamores.
+Though the old home has brought with it a bevy of necessary projects, "We have each other, and we have time—the rest of our lives together in this house," Jonathan noted in a personal essay for the Winter 2022 of his and Drew's mag Drew + Jonathan Reveal.
+"Our house.
+Our dream home, where we'll see the kids grow up laughing and adventuring in the yard, where we'll play host to friends and family."

 (Originally published Jan.
 17, 2021, at 12 a.m.
 PT)